Type 2 diabetes is the most common form of diabetes. Here are some of the key facts and statistics about type 2 diabetes.

 Prevalence & Risk Factors

-Type 2 Diabetes is a common and increasingly prevalent illness that is largely preventable.
-In adults, Type 2 Diabetes accounts for about 90% to 95% of all diagnosed cases of diabetes; the remainder are adult-onset (or adult-diagnosed) Type 1 Diabetes, a genetic form of diabetes that is not preventable.
+Type 2 diabetes is a common and increasingly prevalent illness that is largely preventable.
+In adults, type 2 diabetes accounts for about 90 to 95 percent of all diagnosed cases of diabetes; the remainder are adult-onset (or adult-diagnosed) type 1 diabetes, a form of diabetes for which the cause is unknown.

-- Nearly 26 million people in the United States have diabetes, 7 million of whom may be undiagnosed and unaware of their condition.
+- 29.1 million people in the United States have diabetes, 8.1 million of whom may be undiagnosed and unaware of their condition.

-- In adults 20 and older, more than 1 in every 10 people suffers from diabetes, and in seniors (65 and older), that figure rises to more than 1 in 4.
+- In adults 20 and older, more than one in every 10 people suffers from diabetes, and in seniors (65 and older), that figure rises to more than one in four.

-- Just fewer than 2 million new cases of diabetes were diagnosed in U.S. adults in 2010, and prevalence of Type 2 Diabetes is on the rise.
+- 1.7 million new cases of diabetes were diagnosed in U.S. adults in 2012, and the prevalence of type 2 diabetes is on the rise.

-Many of the risk factors for Type 2 Diabetes include lifestyle decisions and can be eliminated or reduced with time and effort.
-Cases of diagnosed diabetes cost the United States an estimated $174 billion in 2007, a figure that is expected to rise with the increasing number of diagnosed individuals.
+Many of the risk factors for type 2 diabetes include lifestyle decisions and can be eliminated or reduced with time and effort.
+Cases of diagnosed diabetes cost the United States an estimated $245 billion in 2012, a figure that is expected to rise with the increasing number of diagnosed individuals.

 - Men are at slightly higher risk of developing diabetes than women, but age, excess weight (particularly around the waist), family history, physical inactivity, and poor diet are also significant risk factors for the illness.

-- As many as 18% of pregnancies may be affected by gestational diabetes, up to 10% of which result in a diagnosis of Type 2 Diabetes in the mother immediately following the pregnancy.
+- 9.2 percent of pregnancies may be affected by gestational diabetes, up to 10 percent of which result in a diagnosis of type 2 diabetes in the mother immediately following the pregnancy.

-- Women who develop gestational diabetes during pregnancy have a 35-60% percent chance of developing Type 2 Diabetes within 10-20 years of the pregnancy.
+- Women who develop gestational diabetes during pregnancy have a 35 to 60 percent chance of developing type 2 diabetes within 10 to 20 years following the pregnancy.

-- If either parent suffers from Type 2 Diabetes, a child’s risk of developing the disease is 15%.
-If both parents have the condition, the risk of developing it is 75%.
+- If either parent suffers from type 2 diabetes, a child’s risk of developing the disease is almost 15 percent.
+If both parents have the condition, the risk of developing it is 75 percent.

-- Research examining fasting glucose (A1C) levels found that 35% of U.S. adults aged 20 years or older had pre-diabetes (50% of those aged 65 years or older are considered pre-diabetic); an estimated 79 million Americans aged 20 years or older have pre-diabetes.
+- Research examining fasting glucose (A1C) levels found that 35 percent of U.S. adults age 20 years or older had pre-diabetes (50 percent of those age 65 years or older are considered pre-diabetic); an estimated 79 million Americans age 20 years or older have pre-diabetes.

-Although age, genetics, and lifestyle factors are the best predictors of Type 2 Diabetes risk, certain racial or ethnic groups in the U.S. have higher rates of pre-diabetes and Type 2 Diabetes even after adjusting for these factors.
+Although age, genetics, and lifestyle factors are the best predictors of type 2 diabetes risk, certain racial or ethnic groups in the United States have higher rates of pre-diabetes and type 2 diabetes even after adjusting for these factors.

-- Type 2 Diabetes is more prevalent amongst African Americans, Hispanics, Native Americans, Asian Americans, Native Hawaiians, and Pacific Islanders than among Caucasians in the U.S.
+- Type 2 diabetes is more prevalent amongst Native Americans, African Americans, Hispanics, and Asian Americans than among Caucasians in the United States.

-- Asian Americans have an increased risk of diabetes of 18%, Hispanics have an increased risk of 66%, and non-Hispanic blacks have a 77% higher risk of diabetes than non-Hispanic white adults in the U.S.
+- Asian Americans have a nine percent higher risk of diabetes.
+Hispanics have a 12.8 percent higher risk, and non-Hispanic blacks have a 13.2 percent higher risk of diabetes than non-Hispanic white adults in the United States.

-- American Indian adults in southern Arizona have the world’s highest rates of Type 2 Diabetes, with 1 in 3 currently diagnosed.
+- American Indian adults in southern Arizona have the world’s highest rates of type 2 diabetes, with one in three currently diagnosed.

-- Type 2 Diabetes is very rare among children of all racial and ethnic backgrounds, but is still diagnosed at higher rates in many minority groups than in Caucasians, particularly among Asian/Pacific Islanders aged 10-19.
+- Type 2 diabetes is very rare among children of all racial and ethnic backgrounds, but is still diagnosed at higher rates in many minority groups than in Caucasians, particularly among Asian/Pacific Islanders ages 10 to 19.

-Type 2 Diabetes is on the rise worldwide.
-The World Health Organization reports that over 346 million people worldwide suffer from diabetes and that 90% of people around the world who suffer from diabetes suffer from Type 2 Diabetes.
+Type 2 diabetes is on the rise worldwide.
+The International Diabetes Federation (IDF) reports that as of 2013 there were more than 382 million people living with diabetes.
+The World Health Organization (WHO) estimates that 90 percent of people around the world who suffer from diabetes suffer from type 2 diabetes.

 - In 2004, high blood sugar as a result of diabetes led to an estimated 3.4 million deaths worldwide.

-- More than 8 of every 10 diabetes-related deaths occur in low and middle income countries.
+- More than eight of every 10 diabetes-related deaths occur in low- and middle-income countries.

 - In developing nations, more than half of all diabetes cases go undiagnosed.

-- The World Health Organization anticipates that worldwide deaths attributable to diabetes will double by 2030.
+- WHO anticipates that worldwide deaths attributable to diabetes will double by 2030.

-- Adults aged 40-59 comprise the world’s age group with the highest diabetes rates, although this is expected to shift to adults aged 60-79 by 2030.
+- Adults ages 40 to 59 comprise the world’s age group with the highest diabetes rates, although this is expected to shift to adults ages 60 to 79 by 2030.

-Both Type 2 Diabetes and its side effects can often be prevented or delayed.
+Both type 2 diabetes and its side effects can often be prevented or delayed.
 The most cost-effective prevention methods include regular physical activity and a healthy diet.
-Regular visits to a health care provider and maintaining a healthy weight are also essential to identifying risks, preventing Type 2 Diabetes, or delaying its onset.
+Regular visits to a healthcare provider and maintaining a healthy weight are also essential to identifying risks, preventing type 2 diabetes, and delaying its onset.

-Up to 85% of complications and morbidities among individuals with Type 2 Diabetes can be prevented, delayed, or effectively treated and minimized with regular visits to a health professional, appropriate monitoring and medication, and a healthy diet and lifestyle.
+Up to 85 percent of complications and morbidities among individuals with type 2 diabetes can be prevented, delayed, or effectively treated and minimized with regular visits to a health professional, appropriate monitoring and medication, and a healthy diet and lifestyle.
 Early identification of potential complications can provide opportunities for intervention, education, and referral to a specialist when necessary.

-- The Diabetes Prevention Program found that weight loss and increased physical activity reduced the development of Type 2 Diabetes by 58% during a 3-year study period.
-Amongst older subjects (those aged 60 years or older), the reduction was 71%.
+- The Diabetes Prevention Program found that weight loss and increased physical activity reduced the development of type 2 diabetes by 58 percent during a three-year study period.
+Amongst older subjects (those age 60 years or older), the reduction was 71 percent.

-- Overweight individuals who lose even 5-7% of their body weight by exercising and healthy eating may effectively prevent or delay the onset of Type 2 Diabetes indefinitely.
+- Overweight individuals who lose even five to seven percent of their body weight through exercising and healthy eating may effectively prevent or delay the onset of type 2 diabetes indefinitely.

 - Obtain regular checks of blood cholesterol levels, blood pressure, and blood sugar levels to monitor your risk factors and work to achieve and maintain healthy levels of each.
 Having healthy levels of these three indicators significantly reduces your risk of diabetes.

-The drug Metformin was found to reduce the risk of diabetes onset by 31%, particularly in younger (aged 25–44 years) and heavier adults (those with body mass index over 35) considered pre-diabetic.
+- The drug Metformin was found to reduce the risk of diabetes onset by 31 percent, particularly in younger (ages 25 to 44 years) and heavier adults (those with a body mass index over 35) considered pre-diabetic.

 Complications & Effects

-- More than two-thirds of U.S. adults with diabetes had hypertension or reported using medication for high blood pressure in 2005-2008.
+- More than 71 percent of U.S. adults (18 and older) with diabetes had hypertension or reported using medication to treat hypertension.

-- Diabetes is the leading cause of newly diagnosed adult (20-74 years of age) blindness in the U.S.
+- Diabetes is the leading cause of newly diagnosed adult (20 to 74 years of age) blindness in the United States.

-- Diabetes causes mild loss of sensation in extremities in as many as 70% of diabetic adults.
-When this loss of sensitivity occurs, amputations of lower extremities may be necessary; more than 60% of all non-traumatic amputations of lower limbs occur in diabetics.
+- Diabetes causes mild loss of sensation in extremities in as many as 70 percent of diabetic adults.
+When this loss of sensitivity occurs, amputations of lower extremities may be necessary; more than 60% of all non-traumatic amputations of lower limbs occur in people with diabetes.

 - Uncontrolled diabetes during pregnancy can increase the chance of birth defects, large babies, and other complications that can be dangerous to the baby and the mother.